New Hire Orientation Blog

 There are many ways to improve the kinds of interview questions you ask during interviews.
 Here are a few to keep in mind to help you get to the right pool of finalist candidates:

 - Experience vs Capabilities: Don’t focus solely on experience.
 Yes, experience is important, but you need to do more than just verify the candidate has experience in what is included in the job description.
 This is especially true if you need particular capabilities such as creative problem-solving, the ability to ask great questions, and so on.
 You need to strike the right balance of experience and capabilities to meet your needs because you need a candidate to have experience in what has been done in the past, but you also need a candidate with the capabilities that will help your company create what’s next.
 So, while it’s fine to ask “Have you done this or that before?” you should also be asking “How do you approach this or that kind of challenge or situation?”
 The former covers experience but that latter gets at capabilities.
-Even though many jobs don’t require much if any independent judgement, decision-making or creativity, a person with those qualities is the kind of person who will naturally identify ways to improve business processes and workflows rather than just doing things the way they’ve always been done.
+Even though many jobs don’t require much if any independent judgment, decision-making or creativity, a person with those qualities is the kind of person who will naturally identify ways to improve business processes and workflows rather than just doing things the way they’ve always been done.

 - Teamwork Contributions: Everyone talks a good game around teamwork these days, but what you really need to know is how well they can identify and course-correct gaps in teams.
 When a team fails at a particular project, sometimes it’s due to interpersonal conflicts of the members, but more often than not it’s because some key task or capability was missing from the team and it was never addressed.
 Ask candidates what they would do if they noticed there was a gap on the team.
-Their responses will reveal a lot about whether or not they’re the kind of team player you really need – the kinds that understands team dynamics and identifying/addressing gaps.
+Their responses will reveal a lot about whether or not they’re the kind of team player you really need – the kind that understands team dynamics and identifying/addressing gaps.

 - Motivational Drivers: Asking questions that help you figure out what kinds of things a candidate really loves to do is an important aspect of the interviewing process.
 When you have the right understanding of where demonstrated strengths intersect with intrinsic motivation, you’ll have much better insight into how well this person will plug into your company’s needs, including relative to the employees already on the team.
 When a candidate talks about a successful project they worked on, follow it up with a question about what it was about the project they found meaningful and why.
 In other words, ask questions that help you understand what matters to them.